 Several novel agents are currently being investigated in advanced gastric cancer.
 A phase I clinical trial selected patients with low expression of ataxia telangiectasia protein had a significant survival benefit from paclitaxel plus olaparib (an oral active poly-ADP ribose polymerase inhibitor) with mOS not reached when compared to paclitaxel plus placebo of 8.2 months, pending an undergoing phase III trial to confirm results.
 Other promising agents are immune checkpoint inhibitors, particularly anti-PD-1 monoclonal antibody pembrolizumab.
 KEYNOTE-012 trial evaluated pembrolizumab in patients PD-L1 positive tumors on heavily treated metastatic gastric cancer (and other advanced carcinomas) showing median response duration of 40 weeks and mOS 11.4 months, higher when compared to historical 5.2 months REGARD study.
 Advanced Gastric and GEJ PD-L1 expressing carcinoma were explored by the KEYNOTE-059 cohort showing an ORR of 13% (95% CI: 8.2,20.0) with a 58% having a response duration of 6 months or longer, obtaining an FDA accelerated approval.
 The frequency of microsatellite instability-high (MSI-H) and deficient mismatch repair (dMMR), which are susceptible to immunotherapy, has been reported as high as 16% in gastric adenocarcinomas.
 Eighty-six selected dMMR patients with 12 different tumor types (including refractory advanced or metastatic gastroesophageal carcinoma) who received pembrolizumab achieved 53% objective response rate and 21% complete response further resulting in a subsequent FDA approval for any advanced solid tumor with these genetic features and non-satisfactory alternative.
 Other second-line targeted therapy agents with clinical improve survival outcomes in clinical trials are apatinib (an oral VEGFR-2 inhibitor with median 6.5 versus 4.7 months placebo) and regorafenib (an oral multikinase inhibitor with median 5.8 versus 4.5 months placebo) demonstrating promise as salvage therapy for this patient population.

 The incidence of gastric cancer correlates with socioeconomic status and is clearly dependent on environmental/geographical factors.
-The management of gastric cancer patient requires the medical expertise of multidisciplinary team in addition to a supportive team (nutritionist, social worker, nurses, geneticists, and palliative care providers).
+The management of gastric cancer patient requires the medical expertise of an interprofessional team in addition to a supportive team (nutritionist, social worker, nurses, geneticists, and palliative care providers).
 Members and patients should discuss the controversy surrounding the benefit of perioperative chemotherapy or radiotherapy alone or combined with competing standards of care and before choosing the best operation for gastric cancer and extension lymph node dissection.
 HER2 testing is recommended in all advanced unresectable and metastatic disease and if HER2-overexpressing, trastuzumab should be added to a fluoropyrimidine/platinum combination chemotherapy (triplets reserved for selected patients) regimens over single-agent therapy.
 The VEGFR antibody ramucirumab has the best efficacy in second-line as single or combined with paclitaxel.
 Novel target therapies are under investigation; noticeable the immune checkpoint inhibitor pembrolizumab has shown promising results obtaining FDA-accelerated approval for advanced or metastatic cancer patients whose tumors express with PD-L1, MSI or dMMR.
 Future enrollment in clinical trials is encouraged.
+[Level V]

 |||Global cancer statistics., Jemal A,Bray F,Center MM,Ferlay J,Ward E,Forman D,, CA: a cancer journal for clinicians, 2011 Mar-Apr [PubMed PMID: 21296855]|